Independence Seaport Museum -- Exhibit Programming Intern

 - Work to build visitor engagement and cross-department initiatives

 This position pays $15/hr, 28 hours a week for 9 weeks.
 In addition, you will receive a $500 stipend for completing the Arts Intern component of the program.
 Visit the Program Details page for more information.

 1) Will be enrolled as a full time undergraduate student as of the Fall 2018 semester.
 You must be a rising Junior or Senior.

 2) Attend college in Philadelphia, or live in Philadelphia.

 3) Have an Expected Family Contribution of less than $5000.
 This number is on your FAFSA form, to see what it looks like -- click here.

-Once you've received confirmation of eligibility, email your application to Olivia Thomas at email@example.com.
+Once you've received confirmation of eligibility, email your application to Elizabeth Zafiris at firstname.lastname@example.org.